 $25 for each submission.
 Every accepted entry receives a copy of one of our previous JLPPA books.
 Writers may enter as many times as they wish.

 Please make cheques out to the Okanagan College Foundation.

 The winner receives $500.00 and ten percent of the book’s print-run.

 Hardcopy & digital submissions must be received by August 31.

 7000 College Way

 Remember, send your attachments as RTF documents.
-The file name should be "JLPPA_"
+The file name should be "JLPPA_title-of-submission"